-NOTE 7 - CAPITAL TRANSACTIONS:
+NOTE 7 - CAPITAL TRANSACTIONS

-As described in Note 1, on September 4, 2007, the Company acquired all of the members' equity of SafeStitch LLC in exchange for the issuance of 11,256,369 shares of its common stock.
-For accounting purposes the transaction has been treated as a recapitalization of SafeStitch LLC whereby all membership interests of SafeStitch LLC were eliminated, ordinary shares received in exchange were recorded at par value and the difference between membership interest and the value of the ordinary shares received was recorded as additional paid-in capital to effect the transaction as of the beginning of the year.
+Share Exchange.
+As described in Note 1, on September 4, 2007, the Company acquired all of the members' equity of SafeStitch LLC in exchange for the issuance of 11,256,369 shares of Cellular's common stock.
+For accounting purposes the transaction has been treated as a recapitalization of SafeStitch LLC whereby all membership interests of SafeStitch LLC were eliminated, the ordinary shares received in exchange for those interests were recorded at par value and the difference between value of the membership interests and the value of the ordinary shares received was recorded as additional paid-in capital to give effect to the transaction as of the beginning of the year.
 Additionally, as of the date of the transaction, net assets of Cellular, its ordinary shares and additional paid-in capital were recorded to reflect the transaction.
-SafeStitch LLC incurred \$156,000 of transaction expenses, which were recorded as a reduction of additional paid-in capital.
+SafeStitch LLC incurred \$156,000 of transaction costs, which were recorded as a reduction of additional paid-in capital.